Legal requirements for a civil partnership

 When you make an appointment to give notice, the registrar will explain what documents you will need to bring such as passport, birth certificate, divorce papers and proof of residence.
 These documents are legally prescribed so often other documents will not be acceptable.
 You may not be able to give legal notice unless you can provide the required documents so this must be discussed with the Superintendent Registrar before attendance at the Register Office.

 When you make an appointment to give notice, the registration officer will advise you on the documents you will need depending on your specific circumstances.

 There is a fee to pay for giving notice.
 Visit register office charges and fees for details.

 The purpose of giving notice is to ensure you are lawfully free to form a civil partnership and to complete the preliminary legal documentation.

 Once you have given notice, the details (not including the date and time of your ceremony) are on public display for 28 days.
 You cannot form a civil partnership until the 28 days have passed.
-In some cases, this waiting period can be extended to 70 days.
+In some cases, where a Home Office Referral is made, this waiting period can be extended to 70 days.
 The registration officers will clearly explain the waiting period when you contact them.